 Personality Theory and the Neurotypical

-In personality theory there are many ways to describe the majority “Social Minds” and the “Peripheral Minds”.
+In personality theory, there are many ways to describe the majority “Social Minds” and the “Peripheral Minds”.
 Dr. Helen Fisher describes temperament personalities and the subsequent neurology.
 For the Peripheral Minds I would suggest the personalities would be; the Negotiator, the Director, the Explorer and to a small extent or the extreme version of the Builder.
-Whereas the typical or average Builder, Dr. Fisher says the predominate personality (42% of the population), would be that of the Social Mind, or as describe by the Autism community, a Neurotypical.
+Whereas the typical or average Builder, Dr. Fisher says the predominate personality (42% of the population), would be that of the Social Mind, or as described by the Autism community, a Neurotypical.

 The Neurotypical in the Autism community describes the Socially-Oriented personality, the “normal” personality (if normal represents the majority-sameness).
 Instead of a normal point (healthy balance) with each personality within itself.

 My favorite depictions are from Dr. Michael Lesser.
 He refers to his character types as; the Star, the Lover, the Dreamer, the Warrior and the Guardian, these would be the “Peripheral Minds”.
 Whereas the Stoic, from his description, which makes up 40-60% of the population are the “salt of the earth” or the Neurotypical.
 These personality profiles are derivatives of the Big Factor Five.
 Which are accepted personality traits with suggested correlates in estrogen, testosterone, dopamine, serotonin, other substrates, brain structures and biological basis.
 The overlap of these and other personalities is shown above.
 An important contribution from Dr. Lesser is that our concept of mental illness, which mainstream sees as “broken chemical imbalances” are rather “personalities in distress”.
 In Peripheral Minds this is discussed as a crisis of stress adaptations.